ephreet/html-ninja/README.md

 ## macro_poc.bas & htm

-These two files are a proof of concept on Microsoft VBA: Excel macro to open and execute payload onload
+These two files are a proof of concept on Microsoft VBA: Excel macro to open and execute payload onload.
+Needs:
+- Microsoft Scripting Runtime
+- Microsoft Visual Basic for Applications Extensibility

+There is a version using msf, no evasion, as proof of concept for implementing msf payloads like reverse shell.